 That is why it’s extremely important that you provide your children with the correct pair of heel lifts and shoes to improve the way they are walking, and to preventing them from putting more pressure on certain parts of their bodies where they are not supposed to.
 Wearing the right type of shoes will help them redistribute their body weight and prevent putting excess pressure on one of the feet and legs.

 The Best Heel Lifts for Kids’ – Stop The Pain!

 At the children’s shoe store that I work for we specialize in kids with foot issues that need special fitting shoes and orthotics.
 After fitting children in heel lifts through the years, I can tell you with confidence that no single heel lift product works best in every shoe.
 In most cases the doctor recommends the parent with a specific heel lift, but in certain cases parents need to purchase it on their own and this can create all sort of confusion and frustration.
 So let me make things easier for you!

 I will show you the most popular and better-made heel lifts for kids.
 Firm in-compressible heel lifts are the most effective ones when it comes to treating leg length discrepancy in kids.

 Your kids’ will have a much better experience walking and running around in a pair of heel lifts, as long as they are paired with the right shoes.

-Below you can find a selection of the best heel lifts for children:
+Below you can find a selection of the best heel lifts for children.
+Please refresh your browser if you can’t see the recommendations.

 Our main goal is to find shoes that will fit the heel lifts perfectly.
 Once we place the heel lifts inside the shoes, the lift should fit deep inside them, that way your kids won’t feel like their feet are coming out of the shoe when they walk or run.